romeerez/orchid-orm/packages/docs/src/guide/query-builder.md

 Table object (returned from `db(table, () => schema)`) has lots of query methods.

-Each query method does **not** mutate the query chain, so calling it conditionally won't have effect:
+Each query method does **not** mutate the query chain, so calling it conditionally won't have an effect:

 ```ts
 let query = Table.select('id', 'name')